Co-Chief Executive Officer/Co-Founder/Program Director/Spanish Speaking Department Director

 In addition, Cameron is an adjunct faculty member of National University, teaching graduate-level courses in Applied Behavior Analysis.

 He has worked with a variety of individuals with disabilities, including Autism Spectrum Disorder, Intermittent Explosive Disorder, Down Syndrome, and Bipolar Disorder.
 He also has worked with various age populations ranging from early intervention clients to adults, and has consulted in school, home, and group home settings.
 As a former All-League and Los Angeles All-City Section baseball athlete, Cameron's athletic background provides him with an unparalleled skill set in the field of ABA that incorporates sports and behavior analytic strategies in to programs with clients.
-He enjoys implementing therapy programs that focus on Organizational Behavior Management (OBM), and self-management techniques with pre-teens and adults within a NET format to target social and community integration skills.
+He enjoys implementing therapy programs that focus on Organizational Behavior Management (OBM), as well as self-management strategies with adolescents in a NET format.